Read more about non-financial counterparties under EMIR, which are defined in Article 2(9) of the EMIR regulation (see our EMIR legislative library).

 - commodity derivatives: €3 billion gross notional value

-If a non-financial counterparty exceeds one of the clearing thresholds for a particular asset class, they will need to clear all future hedging or speculating OTC derivative contracts in all of the above asset classes for as long as they are over the clearing threshold.
+Following the entry into force of EMIR REFIT on 17 June 2019, if a non-financial counterparty exceeds one of the clearing thresholds for a particular asset class, they need to clear all future (whether hedging or non-hedging) OTC derivative contracts in the relevant asset class(es) for as long as they are over the clearing threshold.
+Non-financial counterparties are not required to clear the OTC derivative contracts in the asset class(es) where they do not exceed the clearing threshold.

 Notifications for non-financials exceeding the clearing threshold